 “Alex, did you know that you’re now a part of a huge network of business professionals and like-minded people?
 Meet them all on our Community page!” — two-three days later, motivate customers to find friends.

-“Hi Alex, share some love with your fellow community members — introduce yourself on Stream!” — a couple of days later, push customers to engage with your community by posting self-introductions on Stream community newsfeed.
+“Hi Alex, share some love with your fellow community members — introduce yourself on Feed!” — a couple of days later, push customers to engage with your community by posting self-introductions on Feed community newsfeed.

 It's a serviceable strategy that you can use for helping your customers onboard softly into your digital ecosystem.